stoplightio/platform-docs/6.-migrations/classic.md

 ## Introduction

 One of the main goals for this new version of the Stoplight Platform has been to make it easier for you to integrate Stoplight into your existing git workflows.
 In Classic, projects were hosted in the Stoplight cloud with no connection to git.

 ## When can I migrate?

 While the new Stoplight Platform includes a lot of new functionality, there are some features from Classic that have not yet made their way over.
-We are taking this opportunity to re-imagine and improve the functionality listed below, and will be rolling it out through the rest of the year.
-If any of the features below are critical to your workflow, we suggest that you wait to migrate until the relevant features are released.
-You can continue to use Stoplight Classic without distruption until then.
+For a full feature parity breakdown, please review the guide here.

-Each feature is linked to a card on our public roadmap, and we encourage you to follow the features relevant to you - we'll notify you as each is released.
+Below are several features that were available in Classic that are linked to our upcoming roadmap.
+We encourage you to follow the features relevant to you - we'll notify you as each is released.

 |                                                                                                       |  Timeline   | Description                                                                        |
 | ----------------------------------------------------------------------------------------------------- | :---------: | ---------------------------------------------------------------------------------- |